marcoparello/CTF-Writeups/Junior-Crypt-2024/web/Buy-a-cat.md

 ![](../images/buy-a-cat-part-3.png)

 I selected `T-shirt` and then clicked on `Send Reply`, where I was then sent to a different web page.
-However, when I looked at the url, I noticed something interesting:
+However, when I looked at the URL, I noticed something interesting:

 ![](../images/buy-a-cat-part-4.png)